 The Hog currently owns a QSC Audio GX5 two channel amplifier with 500 Watts per channel.
 MORE INFO

-Our workhorse microphones are the Shure SM series, the 57, 57A and 58.
-We do have several microphone models collected over the years and a few direct boxes and baluns (transformers) for plugging electrified instruments directly into the snake to the mixer.
+Our workhorse microphones are the Shure SM series, the 57 and 57A instrument mics, and 58 vocal mics.
+We do some other microphone models collected over the years and a few direct boxes and baluns (transformers) for plugging electrified instruments directly into the snake to the mixer.

 At the Coffeehouse, we have a "Perma Snake" installed under the floor between the stage and back of the room.
 Use this to connect the Mixer and the stage equipment (microphones, amp, etc.).
 The boxes, one on stage and one at the mixer location, was replaced in December 2015 with new commercially made boxes with new gold plated XLR connectors.
 Jamie led the project, with Tom, Ron and Kim helping with the resoldering of the snake channels to the new connectors.

 On occaision we have a dance or concert to support outside of the Wil-Mar Center, for these events we have a 100 foot long 12+3 channel snake.
 This snake is mounted on a garden hose reel for easy transportation, setup and takedown.
 It is stored in the sound closet.

 Our passive speakers facing the audience are 12 inch two-way Yamaha CBR12, 8 ohm, 350 watt, 700 watt maximum.
 Product Web Site